-^{}We thank seminar participants at the 2010 NBER Labor/Personnel Summer Institute, the 1st Fondazione Debenedetti Fellows Workshop, the University of Maryland Robert H. Smith School of Business, the University of Michigan Labor Lunch, the 2012 IZA Workshop on the Economics of Leadership for very useful comments and suggestions.
+^{}We thank seminar participants at the 2010 NBER Labor/Personnel Summer Institute, the 1st Fondazione Debenedetti Fellows Workshop, the University of Maryland Robert H. Smith School of Business, the University of Michigan Labor Lunch, the 2012 IZA Workshop on the Economics of Leadership, the 2013 Institute for Compensation Studies Emerging Scholars Conference for very useful comments and suggestions.
 All errors are our own.